 Welcome to the NBACL Media Center.
 The links to the left aim to provide journalists with useful information about NBACL and includes such information as: NBACL’s history, our position statements, and how to interview a person with an intellectual disability.

-If you are looking for more information on the disability movement in New Brunswick, would like to interview a staff on a relevant news issue, or feature a story about intellectual disability, please contact our Manager of Communications Christy McLean.
+If you are looking for more information on the disability movement in New Brunswick, would like to interview a staff on a relevant news issue, or feature a story about intellectual disability, please contact our Director of Marketing and Communications, Gina Wilkins.

 - 60 years of community living!
 Let the celebration begin!